ftcardoso/dataModels/PublicTransportation/ServiceAlert/Alert/doc/spec.md

 	- Attribute type: [Text](https://schema.org/Text)
 	- Mandatory

 - ```timeRange```: The time range that the alert will be active.
 The time range can refer to one or multiple time ranges.
-It's represented as an array of arrays, where the first position refers to the start date and the second to the end date of the time range.
+It's represented as an array of time intervals.
-	- Attribute type: List
+	- Attribute type: DateTime or an ISO8601 interval represented as Text.
 	- Mandatory

-- ```refAffectedTransitService```: Specify exactly which parts of the network this alert affetcs.
+- ```refAffectedTransitService```: Specify exactly which parts of the network this alert affects.
 	- Attribute type: List of references to entities of type [AffectedTransitService](https://github.com/ftcardoso/dataModels/blob/PublicTransportation/PublicTransportation/ServiceAlert/AffectedTransitService/doc/spec.md)
 	- Mandatory